Guitar Hero World Tour: Guitar Hero World Tour - Definitive Edition

 Guitar Hero: World Tour - Definitive Edition (or GHWTDE for short) is a community-made mod of the PC version of World Tour.
-It not only contains every song from the base game, but players can add additional songs from previous and future Guitar Hero games with their animations ported too, as well as community-made characters, instruments and venues released on Nexus Mods.
+It not only contains every song from the base game, but players can add additional songs backported from previous and future Guitar Hero games along with their animations, as well as community-made characters, instruments and venues released on Nexus Mods.
 The game also contains a debug menu, additional practice speeds, additional content for the in-game character creator, and customization of the game's graphics, loading screen, gem theme, and more.
 The mod is still in active development and has been continuously updated since its launch in December 2021.
-The next GHWTDE update is set to release with venues ported from Guitar Hero III: Legends of Rock, Metallica, Smash Hits and Van Halen.